Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Numerical Experiments

 We also include some termination conditions in our implementation of \algref{manifoldsampling}.
 First, the outer \textbf{for} loop (\linerefa{outer_for_loop}) is terminated if the number of evaluations of $F$ has exceeded a fixed budget.
 MSG also employs a termination condition before \linerefa{acceptabilityCheck} such that if $\|g^k\|\leq g_{tol}$ and $\Delta_k \leq \Delta_{\min}$ for some positive constants $g_{tol}$ and $\Delta_{\min}$, then MSG terminates.
 We fixed $g_{tol}=\Delta_{\min}=10^{-13}$ in our experiments.

-We use a MATLAB implementation of GQT \cite{More553} to compute $s^k$ in our trust-region subproblems \eqref{eq:trsp}.
+We use a MATLAB implementation of GQT~\cite{More553} to compute $s^k$ in our trust-region subproblems \eqref{eq:trsp}.
 We explicitly check whether \eqref{eq:fraction_cauchy_decrease} is satisfied by $s^k$; if it is not, then we employ the step prescribed by \lemref{approx_solve} to ensure that \eqref{eq:fraction_cauchy_decrease} is satisfied.

+For the purposes of model building in \linerefa{build_models} and model updating in \linerefa{update_models}, we employ the minimum Frobenius norm quadratic interpolation and geometry point selection routines used in the implementation of POUNDERS~\cite{Wild14}.
 As is frequently seen in practical implementations of trust-region methods, MSG additionally modifies the trust-region radius management beginning in \linerefa{successCheck}.
-In particular, while trial steps are still accepted provided $\rho_k > \eta_1$, the trust-region radius only increases provided $\rho_k > 0.5$.
+In particular, while trial steps are still accepted, provided $\rho_k > \eta_1$, the trust-region radius only increases provided $\rho_k > 0.5$.